Parenting vs. Adoption [4 Things to Consider]

 How to Decide to 'Keep' a Baby or Not

 When it comes to choosing between parenting vs. adoption, it’s important to make the choice you believe to be right for you and your child.
-Parenting is not for everyone, and neither is adoption.
-If you’re unsure whether you should pursue adoption instead of keeping the baby, or vice versa, below are four questions you can ask yourself to help you determine whether to choose adoption or keep the baby.
+Parenting is not for everyone, in every situation, at every time in their life, and neither is adoption.
+If you’re unsure whether you should pursue adoption instead of keeping the baby or vice versa, below are four questions you can ask yourself to help you determine whether to choose adoption or keep the baby.

 First, though, there’s one important thing you need to understand as you make this choice: adoption isn’t “giving up” or “giving away” your child.
 This type of language is common in discussions about parenting vs. adoption, and we use these phrases throughout our website materials to make sure the brave women who are trying to make this decision find the information they need.

 However, when you’re wondering, “Should I keep my baby or give up for adoption,” think about what your words are saying.

 Using the phrase “keep” implies that parenting is the positive option, while your other option (adoption) is a negative one of “giving away” or “giving up.”
 This couldn’t be further from the truth.

 You are not "giving up" or "giving away" your baby by choosing adoption.
 You are bravely and selflessly placing them with another family who will love them unconditionally and provide them with a lifetime of opportunities.